^

 • Planning any action down to the smallest detail.

-• Frequent anxiety due to possible danger.
+• Frequent anxiety about possible danger.

 Anankastic personality disorder and psychasthenia